Your car can do more than get you from one place to another. Read more to find out the benefits of auto title loans.

-You’ll need to submit a clear title that shows you to be the owner of the vehicle.
-The application will require information about your employment and income and you’ll also have to complete an identity check using your driver’s license, passport or state-issued ID.
+You’ll need to submit a clear title that shows you are the owner of the vehicle.
+The application will require information about your employment and income and you’ll also have to complete an identity check using your driver’s license, passport, or state-issued ID.

 What is a lien-free car title?

 This means your car has no outstanding loans or judgements against it, and that you own your car outright.